University of Arkansas–Fort Smith Scholarships (2025–2026)

 Automatic Merit FAQ

 Do they accept SAT instead of ACT?
 Yes.
-UAFS considers equivalent SAT scores in place of ACT for scholarship eligibility.
+UAFS accepts SAT equivalents for merit and honors scholarship eligibility.

 Do they superscore?
-UAFS does not publish a superscore policy for institutional merit awards; send all test dates so they can consider your best official scores.
-Note: some Arkansas state scholarships administered by ADHE reference ACT superscore in their criteria; that is separate from UAFS awards.
+UAFS does not publish a superscore policy for merit awards; submit all test dates so the best scores can be considered.

 Can these stack with other aid?
-UAFS tuition scholarships generally do not stack with other UAFS tuition scholarships (the highest eligible award is applied).
-State aid like the Arkansas Academic Challenge can typically stack; always confirm on your award letter.
+UAFS tuition scholarships generally do not stack with other UAFS tuition scholarships.
+State scholarships like Arkansas Academic Challenge usually stack; confirm on your award notice.

 🏆 Flagship Scholarships (Competitive Awards)